-During summers we decide to visit Athens and we absolutely enjoyed our three days in Athens.
-In this post we will be covering all the best things to do in Athens so stay tuned.
+During summer we decide to visit Athens and we absolutely enjoyed our three days in Athens.
+In this post, we will be covering all the best things to do in Athens so stay tuned.

 There are so many exciting things to do in Athens, it can be hard to decide what to do.
 Athens is an iconic destination, steeped in ancient history and filled with delicious food options.

 This list will help you decide what things to do in Athens during your time there – no matter how long your visit is.
 I’ve been to Athens recently and — this is definitely one of the best places to visit in Greece.

 Read on to learn about the best things to do in Athens!